rivwoxx/dotfiles/README.md

 # dotfiles

-dotfiles testing on archlinux
+My current dotfiles

 ##notes for myself
-for 'production' version (jajaja) you need to install oh-my-zsh and the following plugins'
+Need to install oh-my-zsh and the following plugins'

 - zsh-syntax-highlighting